YahyaBeguare/DEFI-Smart-Contracts/scripts/interactions/ERC1155/interactWithAdvContractInConsole.md

 npm run uploadImages:AdvContract
 ```

-Then to upload the tokens  metadta run:
+Then Edit the generated tokens metadata files in `"ressources\ERC1155\Advanced\TokensMetadata"`, and upload the tokens  metadta by running:

 ```sh
 npm run uploadMetadata:AdvContract
 ```
+Then the baseUri will be outputted .

 ### 3. Deploy the Contract